AndyObtiva/glimmer-dsl-web/README.md

 ![setup is working](/images/glimmer-dsl-web-setup-example-working.png)

-Alternative syntax when an element only has text content:
+Alternative syntax (useful when an element has text content that fits in one line):

 ```ruby
 require 'glimmer-dsl-web'